polichtm/MCW-SAP-Hana-on-Azure/Whiteboard design session/WDS trainer guide - SAP HANA on Azure.md

 1. **Business needs**: What customer business needs do you need to address with your solution?

-   -   business continuity in case of an event affecting the entire Azure datacenter hosting the Production environment
+   -   Business continuity in case of an event affecting the entire Azure datacenter hosting the Production environment

-   -   data protection (no data loss allowed in the Production and the Quality Assurance environment)
+   -   Data protection (no data loss allowed in the Production and the Quality Assurance environment)

-   -   performant connectivity from legacy on-premises systems on-prem that need to interact with S/4HANA in Azure
+   -   Performant connectivity from legacy on-premises systems on-prem that need to interact with S/4HANA in Azure

-   -   agility (facilitating changes to the size of the environment)
+   -   Agility (facilitating changes to the size of the environment)

-   -   minimized cost
+   -   Minimized cost

 *High level solution architecture*